AdobeDocs/experience-manager-64.pt-BR/help/sites-classic-ui-authoring/classic-personalization-campaigns-landingpage.md

 ### Redefinição de uma página de aterrissagem {#resetting-a-landing-page}

 Caso queira reimportar o pacote de design da página de aterrissagem depois de fazer algumas alterações, poderá “limpar” a página de aterrissagem clicando em **Limpar** na parte superior da página na interface do usuário clássica ou clicando em Limpar no menu de configurações na interface do usuário otimizada para toque.
-Isso exclui a página de aterrissagem importada e cria uma página de importador em branco.
+Isso exclui a landing page importada e cria uma página de importador em branco.

 Ao limpar a página de aterrissagem, é possível remover as alterações de conteúdo.
 If you click **No**, then the content changes are preserved, that is, the structure under `jcr:content/importer`is preserved and only the importer page component and the resources in `etc/design` are removed.
 Whereas, if you click **Yes**, the `jcr:content/importer` is also removed.